ben-n93/ben-n93.github.io/content/pages/about-me.md

 Hi there!

-I'm a data analyst/programmer based in Sydney, Australia.
+I'm a data analyst based in Sydney, Australia.

 ##### Programming languages
 - Python